 International Journal of Science, Engineering and Computer Technology (IJSECT) related articles.
-IJSECT is being published regularly since 2011.
+IJSECT is a peer reviewed journal and being published regularly since 2011.
 The journal welcomes the submission of manuscripts that meet the general criteria of scientific excellence in the subfields of physics, chemistry, mathematics, botany, engineering and computer technology.
 The ISSN no is 2231-508X.
 The journal is indexed with ProQuest, J-Gate and other databases.
 For more details write to us at email@example.com

 Anita Sharma, PhD, HP University, Shimla, HP

 Damanjit Sandhu, PhD, Punjabi University, Patiala